Accessibility statement for www.loundvillage.co.uk

 The accessibility regulations do not require us to fix PDFs or other documents published before 23 September 2018 if they’re not essential to providing our services.
 For example, we do not plan to fix previously published Parish Council Meeting Agendas or Minutes issued prior to 23 September 2018.

-Any new PDFs we create and publish will meet accessibility standards.
+Any new PDFs we create and publish will meet accessibility standards as far as possible with the tools available to us.

 We publish informational PDFs provided by various third parties where we feel they add value to our site visitors.
 These may not be compliant with the accessibility regulations and in turn may cause accessibility issues with document readers.
 This is not essential content, and is not funded, developed or under our control.
 The accessibility regulations do not require us to fix these.